istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 ### Cross-cluster control plane access

 Decide how to expose the main cluster's Istiod discovery service to the remote clusters.
-Choose between **one** of the three options below:
+Choose between **one** of the two options below:

-* Option (1) - Through the existing `istio-ingressgateway` gateway shared with data traffic.
+* Option (1) - Use the `istio-ingressgateway` gateway shared with data traffic.
-* Option (2) - Through the Istiod service using a cloud provider’s load balancer.
+* Option (2) - Use a cloud provider’s internal load balancer on the Istiod service.
-* Option (3) - Through a gateway dedicated to control plane traffic.

 ### Naming